LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->beginsWith(find, case::boolean)
 .. member:: string->beginsWith(find::string, -case::boolean= ?)

-   This method takes a parameter that specifies a string to compare with the beginning of the string object value.
+   Takes a parameter that specifies a string to compare with the beginning of the string object value.
 It returns "true" if it matches the beginning, otherwise it will return "false".

    By default, string matching is not case-sensitive unless the optional ``-case`` parameter is passed to the method.